StellaWSNZ/flask-wsfl-app/flask-wsfl-app-docs/README.md

   - Provider/school/teacher metadata filled in
   - Embedded logo in the top-left

-- **PDF Summary Report**
+- **Reporting**
-  Renders a PNG + downloadable PDF graph summary showing competency coverage by provider.
+  Renders a PNG + downloadable PDF.
+  - **Provider Summary Report:** PNG + PDF graphs showing competency performance by year group.
+  - **National Summary Report:** Aggregated view of competencies at a national level.
+  - **Single Competency Report:** Focused view by year group for one competency.
 ---

 ## Tech Stack